 In cases of extreme nosebleeds, we can investigate the source of the bleeding via angiography.
-After your doctor identifies the vessels responsible for the bleeding, he or she can go back in through a catheter and block the vessels to stop the bleeding (embolization).
-In some cases this technique may even be lifesaving.
+After the doctor identifies the vessels responsible for the bleeding, he or she can go back in through a catheter and block the vessels to stop the bleeding (embolization).
+In some cases, this technique may even be lifesaving.

 Klingenstein Clinical Center, 1-North